Faridulakthar/GraphQL-ApolloClient/README.md

 the server runs on the port:
 ```
 http://localhost:6969/graphql
 ```

-start the client to client:
+start the client to cd client:

 ```
 npm install